mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 seals will start to leak.
 At around 30 to 50 meters, the seals will fail completely.
 However, scouts wearing underwater breathing gear can use the tube as an underwater transport platform with the door left unsealed.
-The unit’s systems are, in theory at least, impervious to water down to 100 meters or perhaps more.
+The unit's systems are, in theory at least, impervious to water down to 100 meters or perhaps more.
 However, this application is considered inadvisable and generally discouraged.

-The grav tube’s batteries are good for around 120 hours of low-speed mobility, with a performance equivalent to that of the Scout Service grav belt.
+The grav tube's batteries are good for around 120 hours of low-speed mobility, with a performance equivalent to that of the Scout Service grav belt.
 During this time the unit can provide life support to two Travellers, whilst recharging their personal vacc suits.
 However, endurance of the